 Let’s be real.
 We all wished we were a little more organized, but there are just seasons in the SLP life when you have 100 million tabs open on your computer, you have piles of materials next to your desk, and IEPs written an hour before the meeting.
+You will feel a little less frazzled planning your speech therapy sessions using these spring YouTube videos.

 Has this situation ever happened to you?
 It’s five minutes before your next group and you are racking your brain for the name of that ONE video you used last spring in therapy.
 Because your SLP world was crazy busy last spring, you didn’t save that video on a playlist and now you are paying for it lol.